divnix/digga/README.md

 User declaration belongs in the [users](users) directory.
 Everything related to your user should be declared here.
 For convenience, [home-manager][home-manager] is available automatically for home directory setup.

+## Secrets
+Anything you wish to keep encrypted goes in the [secrets](secrets) directory.
+Be sure to run `git-crypt init`, before committing anything to this repo.
+Be sure to check out the [documentation](https://github.com/AGWA/git-crypt) if your not familiar.

+To keep [profiles](profiles) resuable across configurations, secrets should only be imported from the [users](users) directory.

 ## Modules and Packages
 All [modules](modules/default.nix) and [pkgs](pkgs/default.nix) are available